Application Packet for Potential AAS Students

 - PSY 100 Psychology

-Students must have a minimum cumulative average of 2.5 in the prerequisite courses with a minimum grade of C in Biology 150 to be considered for admission to the clinical phase of the Nursing program (AAS).
+Students must have a minimum cumulative GPA in the pre-requisite courses of 3.0 with an overall minimum cumulative GPA of 2.5 and a minimum grade of C in Biology 150 to be considered for admission to the clinical phase of the Nursing program (AAS).
 There are no substitutions for the four pre-clinical courses, except for courses deemed equivalent by the registrar.
-Admission to the nursing program is competitive and applications with lower than a 2.5 cannot be considered.
+Admission to the nursing program is competitive and applications with lower GPA's cannot be considered.
 See college catalog for complete information and additional admission requirements.

 Students who meet the following criteria my apply: